apennisi/deep_sort/README.md

 For installing the C++ API, I followed the following <a href="https://github.com/FloopCZ/tensorflow_cc">guide</a>.
 I included the repository inside the folder *tensorflow_cc*, where I modified some file for installing the 1.14 version of tensorflow.

-For compiling it, after satysfing the requirements listed in the <a href="https://github.com/FloopCZ/tensorflow_cc">official repository</a>, execute the following command:
+For compiling it, after satysfying the requirements listed in the <a href="https://github.com/FloopCZ/tensorflow_cc">official repository</a>, execute the following command:

 ```
 cmake -DTENSORFLOW_STATIC=OFF -DTENSORFLOW_SHARED=ON ..